Code-Institute-Submissions/SeanD17-Milestone-Project-2_JulyResub/README.md

 An event listener is used to check the autocomplete search bar for the place_changed event, when this is true, it then calls the OnPlaceChanged function to update the map for the new location.

-Google Places  returns multiple data items on the locations and these are used to fill both the Results table, as well displaying place details in an information window if the place marker on the map is clicked.
+Google Places  returns multiple data items on the locations and these are used to fill both the Results table, as well as displaying place details in an information window if the place marker on the map is clicked.

 A second event listener is used to check if a marker has been clicked and will display an information window with the relevant place details.